 Perhaps your view of this painting would change if you knew that the vibrant pink was once a deep red instead.
 Over time, the red pigment has faded to a lighter pink.
 Time has played a trick on us.
-Not only has it changed the colour but time has also changed how we see poses and mannerisms.
+Not only has it changed the colour, but time has also changed how we see poses and mannerisms.
 To a 21st-century viewer, the Earl looks quite flamboyant and a bit camp.
 However, to the Earl, this pose might have been a strong nonchalance.
 He leans on his sword, wearing the bold headpiece as if to say that he knows his place in the world and the power that comes with it.

 Catherine Andras (1775–1860), Rose Bruce (1728–1806), Widow of Revd Samuel Bruce, 1799

 The artist, Catherine Andras, was born in Bristol and was orphaned at a young age.
 A family in London adopted her.
 She developed a passion for wax model-making while working in a toyshop.
 She exhibited in the Royal Academy of Arts from 1799 to 1824.
 In 1802, she was appointed Modeller in Wax to Queen Charlotte.

 The sitter, Rose Bruce, is wearing an 18th-century cap with lace trim and detail.
 Her mobcap is styled nicely with the frilled lace detail on her sleeves.
 Her fingerless gloves highlight her dainty wrists and delicate fingers.
 She was a strong woman who re-established her large family in Bristol after her husband died when she was 38 years old.
 She raised and educated her five sons and two daughters.
 Do her clothes reflect her story?

 The taffeta gown she is wearing is more in keeping with the styles of the early 1790s, as opposed to the late 1790s when this model was made.
-This could show that often women over a certain age were less likely or able to keep up with the changing fashion plates, series of prints begun in the 1770s to disseminate the latest trends.
+This could show that often women over a certain age were less likely, or able, to keep up with the changing fashion plates – series of prints begun in the 1770s to disseminate the latest trends.
 Instead, they might rework older garments for many years, adding trims and accessories to make them more current.

 Rembrandt van Rijn (1606–1669) and Studio, Portrait of a Lady Holding a Glove, 1632–1633

 - Can you see her pearl earrings, the gold chain around her neck, the bracelet and the ring?

-What is the most striking part of this sitter’s costume?
-Perhaps it is the starched white ruff around her neck?
+Notice the starched white ruff around her neck?
 These were popular in the 1500s and early 1600s across Europe.
 The styles of ruff changed over time.
 This style of pleated collar was called a cartwheel ruff.
 A ruff this size was likely made from lightweight linen that was heavily starched with a lace trim.
 Ruffs were prepared by servants and pressed using a custom-designed piece of heated metal, called a tally iron.
 You can see more examples of ruffs in the Gallery’s collection at the links below.

 As you've probably guessed from the title, the sitter’s identity is unknown.
 We can tell from her clothing, including her leather gloves and the embroidered gold thread, that she was likely from a well-off middle class family.
 Her clothing is well cared for, uses expensive fabrics, such as her gown of black watered silk, and her family could afford to have this beautiful portrait painted of her, which would not have been cheap.
 We don't know that her family definitely commissioned this work, although it is likely.
 Rembrandt spent most of his career in Amsterdam, where this sitter’s likeness would have been painted.

-Other examples of ruffs in portraits
+Other examples of ruffs in portraits:

 Gabriel Metsu (1629–1667), Woman Reading a Letter & Man Writing a Letter, 1664–1666